 - The applicant must complete pre-certification Form 8850 on or before date of hire, and

 - Employers must submit the completed Form 8850 to the state workforce agency within 28 days from the first day of work, so even for WOTC-qualified veteran hires, this is a substantial extension.

-The National WOTC Coordinator has confirmed that retroactively reauthorized WOTC hiring credits apply to both the applicant or new hire as well as the employer portions of the form, so that employers can go back for new hires within the relevant time frame and together with the employee complete a Form 8850 for submission, even if they were not pre-screened at or before hire.
+The National WOTC Coordinator has confirmed that retroactively reauthorized WOTC hiring credits apply to both the applicant or new hire as well as the employer portions of the form so that employers can go back for new hires within the relevant time frame and together with the employee complete a Form 8850 for submission, even if they were not pre-screened at or before hiring.

 - The employer credit from WOTC is typically 40% of the first $6,000 wages earned by a qualified employee.
 So, for an employer that hired 50 new employees in each month of 2012, assuming 15% of those hires are WOTC-eligible, this translates to 90 WOTC-eligible hires for the year:

 50 hires per month x 12 months = 600